 Shuster personally oversaw the construction of the Zozobra figure until 1964, when he gave his detailed model and an archive of drawings and scripts to the Kiwanis Club of Santa Fe for their successful continuation of this historic tradition.

-In an article in the Albuquerque Journal in the early 1980s, Shuster commented on one reason for his continuing interest in producing the annual Zozobra show:
+In an interview, Shuster commented on one reason for his continuing interest in producing the annual Zozobra show: